nixton9/PersonalWebsite/src/posts/post-53.md

 status: true
 ---

-So in my tip #47 I talked about what are lifecycle methods in reactJS, why they are so important and showed two of the most used methods - componentDidMount and componentDidUpdate.
+So on my tip [#47](/tips/post-47) I talked about what are lifecycle methods in reactJS, why they are so important and showed two of the most used methods - componentDidMount and componentDidUpdate.

 On today's post I want to talk to you about two other of the most useful lifecycle methods in reactJS: componentWillUnmount and shouldComponentUpdate.